bradgarropy/bradgarropy.com/content/posts/nextjs-dark-mode.md

 topic: coding
 ---

 The dark mode on my website was always pretty half baked, so while I was [converting to Tailwind][tailwind-migration], I spent some time improving it.
-I had a few major requirements I wanted to implement.
+There were a few major requirements I wanted to implement.

 -   The color theme can be modified by the user.
 -   The color theme is persisted across reloads.